• Skip to primary navigation

 • 1-2 tomatoes, sliced

-• Slices of your favourite cheese or homemade vegan mozzarella
+• Slices of your favourite cheese or vegan mozzarella

 Instructions

-• In a small bowl, mix the ground flaxseed with 2 tablespoon water.
-Stir to combine and set aside to thicken for 10 minutes.
+• In a small bowl, mix ground flaxseed with 2 tablespoon cold water until well combined and thick.
+Set aside for 10 minutes.

-• In a large bowl, mash the black beans by hand until they are broken down.
+• Meanwhile, in a large bowl, mash black beans with potato masher until broken down.

-• Divide the mixture into 4 balls, and shape these into burger patties.
+• Divide black bean mixture into 4 balls, and shape into burger patties about ¾-inch thick.

-• Heat a generous amount of oil in a large frying pan on a medium heat.
-Cook the burgers for 4-5 minutes on each side until browned.
+• Heat 2 tablespoon oil in a large frying pan on medium heat.
+Fry burgers for 4-5 minutes each side until browned.
+(If pan isn't big enough, cook burgers in two batches.)

-• Serve immediately on your favourite burger buns with vegan mayo, lettuce leaves, tomato slices and microgreens (optional).
+• Serve immediately on burger buns with vegan mayo, lettuce leaves, tomato slices and any other favorite toppings.
 Enjoy!

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!